3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

 - 41.2% – Too few charging stations

-- 23.3% – I believe the environmental benefit is not big enough
+- 23.3% – I believe the environmental benefit is not large enough

-- 17% – I think fuel cells (based on hydrogen) are more of the future
+- 17% – I believe the future belongs more to the fuel cell (based on hydrogen)

 - 2.9% – Something else

-Planning to purchase a car within the next 12 months.
-What's stopping you from buying an electric car?
+You are planning to buy a car within the next 12 months.
+What is holding you back from buying an electric car?

 - 40.2% – High purchase price